AsoStrife/Computer-Vision-Project/README.md

 │   	haarcascade_frontalface_default.xml
 ```

-The folder starting with a capital letter rappresent a sub-project, the other folder are used to store the different libraries.
+The folder that starting with a capital letter represents a sub-project, the other folders are used to store the different libraries.

 In the **root** folder there are the `algorithms` folder, where there is the basic Local Binary Pattern implementation made by myself.
 The `datasets` folder contain the zips of the datasets used to test the project.
 In the `model` folder will be saved training data values, in order to perform the prediction without training the classifier again.
 In the `utils` folder there are some helper function.

 The **Matlab** folder contain some scripts that perform a illumination normalization.
-I've not wrote this scripts, I've just modified the `main.m` (previously called `demo`.) in order to work with YaleFaces Dataset.
+I've not wrote this scripts, I've just modified the `main.m` (previously called `demo.m`) in order to work with YaleFaces Dataset.
 For more information about this scripts and the authors check their paper: [Enhanced Local Texture Feature Sets for Face Recognition under Difficult Lighting Conditions](http://parnec.nuaa.edu.cn/xtan/paper/TIP-05069-2009.R1-double.pdf).

 Authors page: [Xiaoyang Tan's Publications](http://parnec.nuaa.edu.cn/xtan/Publication.htm)